ycexiao/scikit-package/doc/source/new-project-guide/level-2-tutorial.rst

 Level 2.
 Reuse code across files
 --------------------------------

 In Level 1, you learned to use a block of code in a single file.
-Here, the goal is to resue the same code across multiple files.
+Here, the goal is to reuse the same code across multiple files.

 Here is the project structure for this example: